vhx/quartz-react/README.md

-    [Component].test.jsx        # Unit tests for the component util/                         # Utility functions shared by components demo/ public/                       # Assets to be used by the demo page src/
-    sections/                   # Sections of the demo page with code and examples ui/                         # Components specific to the demo page that are not included in quartz-react index.jsx                   # The demo page itself (ie. what is seen on localhost:3000) index.js                        # Every component that is exported in quartz-react
+    [Component].test.jsx        # Unit tests for the component util/                         # Utility functions shared by components demo/ sections/                     # Sections of the demo page with code and examples ui/                           # Components specific to the demo page that are not included in quartz-react index.jsx                     # The demo page itself (ie. what is seen on localhost:3000) docs/                           # The github pages website. `demo/index.jsx` gets compiled into here. index.js                        # Every component that is exported in quartz-react
 ```